technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Compute cluster Advanced Settings displays with automlcompute entered in the Compute name and the Maximum number of nodes is set to three.](media/amls_compute_advancedsettings.png "Compute cluster Advanced Settings")

-14. On the Configure job step, fill the form as follows, then select **Next**.
+14. On the Configure job step, fill in the form as follows, then select **Next**.

     | Field | Value |
     |-------|-------|